Berlin’s Christmas markets 2025 – Dates, costs & travel tips

 Here, the Christmas.co.uk team will help guide you through everything you need to know about visiting the Christmas markets in Berlin.

-For the full list of Christmas markets in Berlin – and it’s a long one, visit the official site.
-Also, you might like to know that there’s a British Christmas market in Berlin too!
+For the full list of Christmas markets in Berlin, visit the official site.
+It’s not only very long but highlights that every part of this great city has a festive market.
+Also, you might like to know that on 6 December, there’s a British Christmas market in Berlin too!

 Why visit Berlin for its festive markets?